NascimbenPRS/ASE_SOM_Reconstruction/README.md

 All additional function files (e.g. FMI) are required for the computation of quality indexes, etc.
 Relevant output variables/vectors are clearly specified at the end of each main program.

-The grapevine dataset was obtained from:
-[Magris, Gabriele and Jurman, Irena and Fornasiero, Alice and Paparelli, Eleonora and Schwope, Rachel and Marroni, Fabio and Di Gaspero, Gabriele and Morgante, Michele] *The genomes of 204 vitis vinifera accessions reveal the origin of european wine grapes.* Nat Commun 12 (2021) 7240. doi:10.1038/s41467-021-27487-y.